tukl-msd/finance.benchmark/doc/Benchmark_v2_Specification.md

 `TODO: More authoratative references needed`

-All options have Eurpopean excericse properties, however are continuously observed.
+All options have European exercise properties, however are continuously observed.
 This makes for interesting problems mathematically, and provides opportunities for algorithmic refinement.

 The benchmark's 1000 options are fixed, tabulated, and the parameters are made available in this csv file `TODO: Insert link here.`.
 Each option is uniquely identifiable by an Option ID.

 Two possible points of expansion:

 * Considering the defined options with American or Bermudian exercise properties.
-For the Bermudian case, the excercise point considered should be once a day at midday, with 252 trading days per year.
+For the Bermudian case, the exercise point considered should be once a day at midday, with 252 trading days per year.
 * Defining products such as portfolios or basket options that are based upon the defined options.
-In this case, some degree of correlation should be specified between any options that share underlyings.
+In this case, some degree of correlation should be specified between any options that share underlying.

-We plan to enhance the benchmark for more products later, e.g. to American / Bermudian options, products and models with relationships - products which depend on other products, models that are correlated (e.g. basket options, credit and forex swaps).

 [1]: http://en.wikipedia.org/wiki/Barrier_option "Single-barrier knockout or knockin"
 [2]: http://www.investopedia.com/terms/d/doublebarrieroption.asp "Double-barrier knockout"
 [3]: http://en.wikipedia.org/wiki/Lookback_option "Lookback"
 [4]: http://en.wikipedia.org/wiki/Asian_option "Arithmetic Asian"

-TODO: refine:
-The parameters are again inspired by real-world option parameters, though in this case it is less clear how to choose them.
-There is a reasonable argument for choosing them equally spaced in some sense, rather than driven by traded volume or something, as we don't know what is important to different people.
-It is crucial that the provided model parameters reflect realistic scenarios a) of day-to-day situations in different markets (e.g. liquid stock exchange, FOREX, …), but also critical corner cases that have shown to be hard to handle in the past.
-The data should therefore be legitimated carefully by one or more of the business partners (see below).

-TODO: refine:
-We need to ensure that prices end up in the "meaningful" range, so that we don't get prices in the range which could get rounded to zero, or cause problems with relative error.
-I don't know how to define that right now though :)
-TODO from Gordon:
-* Provide ranges of values for parameters, so that researchers could generate their own problems that are still "sensible".
-To simulate market pricing conditions, researchers could then also generate products on the fly from the ranges, and characterise how their systems cope with these sorts of problems.

 Workloads
 ---------
-A pricing task within the benchmark is formed from 10000 pairings of the defined underlyings and options that have non-zero values.
+A pricing task within the benchmark is formed from 10000 pairings of the defined underlying and options that have non-zero values.
 Each task is defined by its unique Task ID, as well as Underlying ID and Option ID that comprises its pairing.
 A reference value is also provided.
 The pairings are fixed, and are made available in this CSV file `TODO: Insert link here.`.

 Two categories of workloads are defined:

 * Size-bound workloads:
     * Single task workloads.
 As there are 10000 tasks defined within the benchmark, there are 10000 single task workloads possible within the benchmark.
     * 100 task workloads.
-Each 100 tasks are bundeled into a single workload.
+Each 100 tasks are bundled into a single workload.
 There are 100 workloads of this size `TODO: add further clarification as how the tasks should be bundeled`.
     * 10000 task workload.
 This is a single workload comprising all of the tasks defined within the benchmark.

 * Underlying or Option Category workloads: Tasks which incorporate particular underlying or option type might be considered, e.g. all of the Heston underlyings or all of the Lookback Options.
 Furthermore, the combination of a particular option and underlying may also be considered, e.g. all of the tasks which are Asian options with Black Scholes underlyings.